hzheng/hzheng.github.com/_posts/2012-02-21-one-pass-for-all-intro.md

 Having used password management tools(e.g. [KeePass](http://keepass.info/),
 [1Password](https://agilebits.com/onepassword), [LastPass](https://lastpass.com/))
 for a fairly long time, I still feel they are not perfectly desirable.
+1Password looks nicer than KeePass, but it's expensive and is not available in Linux.
+The advantage of LastPass is it supports cloud sync, but storing confidential data in the internet is not worry-free, and [LastPass is not exception] [LastPass-hacked].
 Although all of them can generate random passwords, they are inherently unfriendly to my memory.
 Surely, I don't have to remember them, and that is exactly the whole point of these managers, isn't it?
 But it's kind of a pain